Six Scenic Drives for Pure Michigan Summer Road Trips

 Head north from New Buffalo on Red Arrow Highway along Lake Michigan to explore the quaint coastal villages of Union Pier, Lakeside and Harbert on your way to St. Joseph.
 Known for its art galleries and antiques, this popular summer cruise also features numerous Lake Michigan beaches.

 The region’s climate is heavily influenced by Lake Michigan, and orchards and vineyards checker the landscape.
 Sample wines at tasting rooms for over a dozen wineries along the Lake Michigan Shore Wine Trail, and bring a few bottles home to open while sharing the memories.
+Be sure to check out the Great Lakes surfing scene in New Buffalo and St. Joseph.

 Don’t miss: Weko Beach